-As of June 30, 2018, CHESLA had three employees: a Deputy Director (1 African-American Male), an Assistant Director (1 Caucasian Male), and an Administrative Intern (1 Caucasian Female).
+As of June 30, 2019, CHESLA had three employees: An Assistant Director (1 White Male), a Portfolio Assistant (1 African-American Female), and a Portfolio Administrative Assistant (1 White Female).
 Jeanette Weldon, CHESLA's Executive Director and a CHEFA employee, is an African-American Female.

-Activities, News and Events
+Activities, News, and Events